Habib2959/burger-builder/README.md

 In this app you can make your burger, add cheese, meat, salad and order that burger.

-You can see the live site by clicking [here](https://burger-builder-59.netlify.app/).
+You can visit the live site by clicking [here](https://burger-builder-59.netlify.app/).

 The project is built with:
     <ul>